sAbdelhaleem/MultizoneVAV/README.md

 # Restart the computer
 ~~~
 Note: Add the environment variable without the hashtag.
-As noted earlier, Modelica Standard Library 3.2.2 is installed with JModelica source files, thus, MSL directory path is located within the JModelica directory. echo $MODELICAPATH should return the MODELICAPATH directory paths.
+As noted earlier, Modelica Standard Library 3.2.2 is installed with JModelica.org source files, thus, MSL directory path is located within the JModelica.org directory. echo $MODELICAPATH should return the MODELICAPATH directory paths.

-**15.** Install pandas for data manipulation and analysis using the command line shown in Code Block 14, with the specific package version. pandas is not a prerequisite to install MultizoneVAV, however, it is used below to work with time series data.
+**15.** Install pandas for data manipulation and analysis using the command line shown in Code Block 15, with the specific package version. pandas is not a prerequisite to install MultizoneVAV, however, it is used below to work with time series data.

-Code Block 14: Installing pandas.
+Code Block 15: Installing pandas.
 ~~~
 pip install 'pandas==0.23.4'
 ~~~

-**16.** Simulate MultizoneVAV example to test the installation using the command lines shown in Code Block 15 to test the installation.
+**16.** Simulate MultizoneVAV example to test the installation using the command lines shown in Code Block 16 to test the installation.

-Code Block 15: Testing MultizoneVAV.
+Code Block 16: Testing MultizoneVAV.
 ~~~
 $ $JMODELICA_HOME/bin/jm_ipython.sh